 What is a Debt Settlement Offer?

-Debt Settlement Offers, also known as full and final offers, are a way for people to deal with their debts by offering a lump sum to a lender to settle your account.
+Debt Settlement Offers, also known as a full and final settlement offer, is a way for people to deal with their debts by offering a lump sum payment to a lender to settle your account.

-People often turn to this solution if they end up with a lump sum in the form of inheritance money, takings from a sale of an asset such as your house or car or a gift from a friend or family member.
+People often turn to this solution if they end up with a lump sum of money in the form of inheritance, money raised from the sale of an asset such as your house or car, or a gift from a friend or family member.

 What percentage should I offer to settle debt?